nshreyasvi/mturk-unosat/README.md

 7) A visual represntation of each condensed image, where each annotated feature is drawn, is stored in `allSubmittedCondensedImages`.

 **5) Accepting/Rejecting HITs:**
+- After running `sudo python ASCRIPT_finish.py`:
 1) Run `sudo python ASCRIPT_hit_checker.py` script with the proper variables and accept or reject annotations.
 The hitcheker:
-2) Reads through each line of all_submitted.txt
+2) Reads through each line of `all_submitted.txt`
 3) Generates an image of the annotations given the JSON data
 4) Displays the image in a window and asks you to accept or reject the annotation
 5) Accepts all assignments containing an image that you accepted and rejects those that contained no image that you accepted once you close out the hit_checker GUI. --folderNote: The only way to reject an assignment and not provide that Turker compensation is if you reject every image that they annotated.
 If you offered them 10 images to annotate and you rejected 9 of them, you will still pay them the full compensation for the 1 image you accepted.
-5) Writes the line of JSON for each accepted annotation into accepted.txt
+5) Writes the line of JSON for each accepted annotation into `accepted.txt`
 6) Rerun `sudo python ASCRIPT_finish.py`
 7) The program will download new unreviewed data for hit checker to process
 8) Creates condensed images using only accepted data.